vbianchi/Mentori/README.md

-    ResearchAgent: AI Assistant for Research Workflows (v2.3)
+ResearchAgent: AI Assistant for Research Workflows (v2.4)
 =========================================================

 This project provides a functional user interface and backend for an AI agent system designed to assist with research tasks, particularly in fields like bioinformatics and epidemiology.
 It features a three-panel layout (Tasks, Chat, Monitor/Artifact Viewer) and connects via WebSockets to a Python backend powered by LangChain.

-Version 2.3 successfully integrates the Tavily Search API as the primary web search tool, offering more reliable and LLM-optimized search results.
-It builds upon the v2.2 architecture, which includes an advanced Planner-Controller-Executor-Evaluator pipeline with per-step evaluation and a retry mechanism.
+Version 2.4 introduces the `DeepResearchTool`, a multi-phase tool designed for comprehensive investigations.
+The initial search, source curation, and content extraction phases of this tool are now functional, using `TavilyAPISearchTool` as its core search mechanism.
+This version builds upon the v2.2/v2.3 architecture, which includes an advanced Planner-Controller-Executor-Evaluator pipeline with per-step evaluation and a retry mechanism.
 The agent uses an Intent Classifier and configurable LLMs (Google Gemini or local Ollama) for reasoning, with tools operating in isolated task workspaces.

 Core Architecture & Workflow
 ----------------------------